Mostaganem: History

-The town was ruled by the Zirid dynasty between 973–1146.
+The town was ruled by the Zirid dynasty between 973 and 1146.
 Then, it was conquered by the Almoravid dynasty, and reached its high point of power under Yusuf ibn Tashfin (c.
 1061–1106).
 Mostaganem was later ruled by the Zayyanid dynasty of Tlemcen and it was conquered again by the Marinid dynasty of Fes.
 After that the Zayyanid dynasty took control of the city again.

 In the 16th century, the town resisted a Spanish invasion and came under the power of the Ottoman Hayreddin Barbarossa.

+Geography

 Climate

-Mostaganem has a mild semi-arid climate (Köppen climate classification BSk).
+Mostaganem has a mild Mediterranean climates (Köppen climate classification Csa).
 In winter there is more rainfall than in summer.
 The average annual temperature in Mostaganem is 17.9 °C. About 347 mm of precipitation falls annually.

 Present situation

 The city is divided in two by a ravine of the river Aïn Sefra, with the modern town to southwest, and the old Muslim city, Tidgit, to the northeast.

 In 2010 a tunnel under the city and towards the city centre is expected to change traffic flow significantly.
 Also, new buildings, some modern and some in colonial style, are being added to this growing city.
 The new autoroute from the capital Algiers towards Oran will make it easier also to access Mostaganem by road from the capital, as Mostaganem has no public airport.
 The road connecting Oran (around 80 km from Mostaganem to the west) will remain the same, a crowded 2 lane in each direction highway.

 The port of Mostaganem is being used for unloading of all sorts of cargo, ranging from provisions to cars and pipelines.
 As in most ports of Algeria, it is not allowed to sailors to exit the port and visit the city.
 The port is being shared by large transport vessels and fishing boats alike.
 A new, smaller port for fishing boats has been constructed, but is currently not used.